Skip to Main Content

 • The Block at Northway – a short drive from campus, this outdoor shopping area many options for shopping, dining, and fun.

-La Roche University is a catholic institution, founded by the Sisters of Divine Providence.
+La Roche University is a Catholic institution, founded by the Sisters of Divine Providence.
 We remain closely connected and together provide a variety of spiritual experiences each week during the school year.
-These include liturgy, Eucharist, and meditation, among others.
+These include liturgy, Eucharist and meditation, among others.

 The University also has an interfaith prayer room located in a central building on campus.
 This room is open daily to offer students of all faiths a private place to pray and reflect, using their own faith traditions.